 Emphysema is a disease of the lungs that usually develops after many years of smoking.
-Along with asthma and chronic bronchitis, emphysema belongs to a group of lung diseases known as chronic obstructive pulmonary disease (COPD).
-Once it has developed, emphysema does not reverse, and in fact, only continues to become worse.
+Both chronic bronchitis and emphysema belong to a group of lung diseases known as chronic obstructive pulmonary disease (COPD).
+Once it develops, emphysema can’t be reversed.
+This is why not smoking or stopping smoking is very important.

-Emphysema affects the lungs by destroying their alveoli.
+Emphysema is a condition that involves damage to the walls of the air sacs (alveoli) of the lung.
 Alveoli are small, thin-walled, very fragile air sacs located in clusters at the end of the bronchial tubes deep inside the lungs.
+There are about 300 million alveoli in normal lungs.
 As you breathe in air, the alveoli stretch, drawing oxygen in and transporting it to the blood.
 When you exhale, the alveoli shrink, forcing carbon dioxide out of the body.

 Who gets emphysema?

-It currently affects nearly 2 million people in the United States.
-It is most common in men between the ages of 50 and 70.
+Over 3 million people in the United States have been diagnosed with emphysema.
+Over 11 million Americans have COPD.
+Emphysema is most common in men between the ages of 50 and 70.